Ironhack-Miami-PTWD-October-2019/module-1/week-1/small-exercises.md

 console.log('=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-');
 ```

-## 4. write if-else or switch that will console.log() message if someone is eligible to drink, and send them warning if they are not eligible to drink
+## 4. Write if-else or switch that will console.log() message if someone is eligible to drink, and send them warning if they are not eligible to drink

 ```jsx
 let age = 20;